peteragility/glusterfs-aws/README.md

 | Amazon EBS (gp2)                                                  | c5.large, 80gb gp2 EBS  | 139              | 132             | 135                       | 129                      |
 | Amazon EFS (General purpose, bursting throughput)                 | /                       | 103              | 104             | 101                       | 101                      |

+#### Key Takeaway
+- GlusterFS has better write performance than Amazon EFS for both 100kb and 1mb files.
+- While Amazon EFS has better read performance than GlusterFS for 100kb files.
+- Gluster **Distributed** volume type has the best performance.
+- Notice that EBS (gp2) has a baseline IOPS of `3 * volume size` which can be bursted to 3,000 IOPS for an extended period of time ([detail](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)).
+To achieve consistent IOPS performance, you can provision EBS of over 1TB in size.